Unifying Dataset Pruning and Distillation for Efficient Large-scale Compression: Related Works

-\textbf{Dataset Compression.} Dataset compression intuitively encompasses both dataset distillation and dataset pruning, which can work independently.
-Existing studies incorporate the pruning process, or coreset selection, before dataset distillation~\cite{liu2023dream, xu2025distill, moser2024distill, shen2024deltsimplediversitydrivenearlylate}.
-Additionally, YOCO~\cite{he2024you} examines the pruning rules specifically for distilled datasets.
+\textbf{Combining Dataset Distillation and Dataset Pruning.} Dataset compression intuitively encompasses both dataset distillation and dataset pruning, which can work independently.
+Existing studies incorporate the pruning or coreset selection before dataset distillation~\citep{liu2023dream, xu2025distill, moser2024distill, shen2024deltsimplediversitydrivenearlylate}.
+YOCO~\citep{he2024you} examines the pruning rules specifically for distilled datasets.
+Concurrent to our work, \citeauthor{li2025ddrankingrethinkingevaluationdataset} rethink the evaluation of dataset distillation.
 However, given the distinctly different nature and settings of these two tasks, it remains unclear which method represents the state-of-the-art (SOTA) in the field of data compression today.
-This lack of direct comparison may lead to misunderstandings about the data compression task and result in ineffective combinations of methods.
+This lack of direct comparison may lead to misunderstandings about the data compression task (which is also discussed by \citeauthor{dey2026rethinking}) and result in ineffective combinations of methods.